There were a few factors that culminated in this post:

 - We could have fit a family of six in our extremely empty fridge

-- The rum and tequila on our liquor bar had a passionate reproductive affair, meaning the number of bottles we owned had multiplied by about four.
+- The rum and tequila on our liquor cabinet had a passionate reproductive affair, meaning the number of bottles we owned had multiplied by about four.
 (It had nothing to do with the fact that I’m poor at prioritizing and went to the liquor store instead of the grocery store last weekend.)

 Our solution was to throw a tea party.

-It was supposed to be a classy affair with a half-a-dozen guests.
+It was supposed to be a classy affair with half-a-dozen guests.
 We invited them to try the variety of tea-based cocktails that we came up with, only, nobody showed up because it snowed 8-inches.

 I’d recruited my friend and relative tea-expert, Adele, the night before, and with the three of us trapped inside, we decided we might as well carry through with the plans despite our lack of guests.